Tender and Juicy Grilled Filet Mignon Steak recipe

 Either purchase beef tenderloin steaks (try for 1 1/2" thick) or buy an entire beef tenderloin and cut your own.

-I go the bulk route, look for a whole beef tenderloin if possible and cut your own steaks.
 You can get decide how thick to cut them and easily freeze the rest for another day.

 Tip: Consider buying a vacuum food sealer - these are one of the best investments you'll make for all your cooking.
 This allows you to save money by buying food in bulk, dividing it and vacuum sealing it to freeze for extended periods.